Charlie Shaver is Chairman and Chief Executive Officer at Nouryon.

 Mr. Finn graduated with honors with a B.S. in Finance from Indiana University and graduated cum laude from New York University’s School of Law.

 Larry Ryan is Executive Vice President and President of Performance Formulations and the Americas at Nouryon.
-He is responsible for the Performance Formulations Business, which is comprised of five business lines: Agricultural, Home & Personal Care, Construction, Natural Resources, and Intermediates.
-He also oversees Nouryon’s activities in the Americas.
+He is responsible for the Performance Formulations business, which is comprised of these business lines: Agricultural & Food, Engineered Polymers, Home & Personal Care, Inorganic Specialties, Intermediates, Natural Resources, and Paints & Coatings.
+He also oversees Nouryon’s activities throughout the Americas.

 Mr. Ryan joined Nouryon in 2019 from The Dow Chemical Company where he was Business President, North America and Growth Platforms & Technologies.
 At Dow, he previously held the positions of Business President, Transportation, Business President of Energy and Water Solutions, and Global Director of Oil, Gas and Mining.
 Prior to Dow, he worked at Halliburton as its Global Manager for Water Treatment.
 Mr. Ryan also served as CEO of SulphCo Inc. and, before that, spent eight years with General Electric, where he held a variety of technical and commercial leadership positions.